Fashion and technology: How online clothing retailers can leverage AI in 2021

 Each time shoppers see that their desired item is out of stock or in the wrong size, they abandon your online fashion store, and you lose money.
 The solution is an advanced product suggestion algorithm, powered by Computer Vision.
 Unlike other AI algorithms trained with customer data and behavior patterns, this artificial system obtains information from product images, analyses its attributes such as color, size, style, etc., classifies them, and suggests other items based on visual similarities.
 RIS’ “29th Annual Retail Technology Study says only 3% of retailers use Computer Vision in their online store, while 40% of fashion brands will implement this tech within the next two years.

-One example of an online fashion retailer which implemented Computer Vision for a more precise recommendation is Macy's, an American department store chain.
+One example of an online fashion retailer that implemented Computer Vision for a more precise recommendation is Macy’s, an American department store chain.
 To integrate intelligent suggestions with cognitive learning capabilities, a fashion retailer teamed up with IBM Watson, the most powerful AI platform for business.
-Once you start to discover products, you receive suggestions of visually similar products in the "More Like This" section.
+Once you start to discover products, you receive suggestions of visually similar products in the “More Like This” section.
 You can apply filters, including color, patterns, style, and price, to receive different suggestion results.

 [AI apparel recommendations in Macy’s online store ]

 The main reason why some fashion shoppers avoid buying online is that they need some in-store experience where they can touch and try items.
 The absence of a try-on option concerns fashion jewelry retailers, who receive the most income from offline sales.
-So, how to fill in the gap between fashion online shopping and a buyers' desire to try jewelry before buying?
+So, how to fill in the gap between fashion online shopping and buyers’ desire to try jewelry before buying?
 The solution is a virtual try-on feature powered by Augmented Reality, integrated into an online store or e-commerce mobile application.
-AR try-on uses algorithms and sensors to detect the position of a buyers' camera on mobile devices, and then overlays 3D objects atop real-world surroundings, making the online shopping experience more personal, unique, and engaging.
-Thus, virtual AR try-on helps fashion shoppers to try any product without leaving their homes, which significantly impacts a buyers' decision to make a purchase.
-Around 72% of fashion shoppers bought a piece they didn't intend to buy after using AR virtual try on.
+AR try-on uses algorithms and sensors to detect the position of a buyers’ camera on mobile devices, and then overlays 3D objects atop real-world surroundings, making the online shopping experience more personal, unique, and engaging.
+Thus, virtual AR try-on helps fashion shoppers to try any product without leaving their homes, which significantly impacts a buyers’ decision to make a purchase.
+Around 72% of fashion shoppers bought a piece they didn’t intend to buy after using AR virtual try on.